AM3KCodes/python_fun/README.md

 - Password Manager (pass_manager_gui.py)

 Planning to use MySQL to securely store user-generated passwords into a database.
 May also use Windows authentication (local user) for additional security.
 If Windows authentication is not used, encryption shall be used in lieu of it.

+- Rock-Paper-Scissors/RNG Game Prototype (rps.py)

+Prototype for an RNG-based RPG; planning to eventually translate to Godot using similar code.